pywood21/holz_202209/README.md

-# Tracking_cell_wall_deformation

- Accurate and quantitative analysis of cell wall deformation by computer vision
+# Flexural behavior of wood in transverse direction investigated using novel computer vision and machine learning approach

 The final aim of this repository is to submit current work to international journal: Construction and building materials.

 ### Generation introduction of this repository: